Restricted Gauge Theory Formalism and Unimodular Gravity: Moore-Penrose inverse and variation of projectors

-{{(Q k)^{-1}} \vphantom{|}} {{M^{-1\!}}\vphantom{|}} Gauge theory restriction implies introduction of the transversal projector (\ref{tkQProj}) which is defined by its left kernel $Q^\ccza_{\,\cza}$ -- the gauge restriction operator $Q^\ccza_{\,\cza}=\theta^\ccza_{,\zI}\hat{\mathcal{R}}^\zI_{\cza}$.\footnote{ Remind that we consider the restriction conditions $\theta^\ccza=0$ irreducible and independent of equations of motion of the parental theory $\hat{S}_{,\zI}=0$.} Peculiar feature of this operator is its \emph{rank deficiency}.
+{{(Q k)^{-1}} \vphantom{|}} {{M^{-1\!}}\vphantom{|}} Gauge theory restriction implies introduction of the transversal projector (\ref{tkQProj}) which is defined by its left kernel $Q^\ccza_{\,\cza}$ --- the gauge-restriction operator $Q^\ccza_{\,\cza}=\theta^\ccza_{,\zI}\hat{\mathcal{R}}^\zI_{\cza}$.\footnote{ Remember that we consider the restriction conditions $\theta^\ccza=0$ irreducible and independent of equations of motion of the parental theory $\hat{S}_{,\zI}=0$.} Peculiar feature of this operator is its \emph{rank deficiency}.
 While the range of index $\ccza$ labelling the restriction condition functions $\theta^\ccza(\varphi)$ is $m_1$, the rank of $Q^\ccza_{\,\czb}$ is $m_1-m_2$.
-As discussed in Sect.\ref{Sect:RestrictingAndReducibility} it is physically important, for if $Q^\ccza_{\,\czb}$ were a full-rank matrix ($m_2=0$) then this would be just a partial gauge fixing and the parental and restricted theories would be physically equivalent.
-New physics comes when $m_2>0$, which means that $m_2$ out of $m_1$ restriction conditions $\theta^\ccza(\varphi)=0$ annihilate several gauge invariant functions -- physical observables.
+As discussed in Sec.\,\ref{Sect:Restricting_and_Reducibility} it is physically important, for if $Q^\ccza_{\,\czb}$ were a full-rank matrix ($m_2=0$) then this would be just a partial gauge fixing and the parental and restricted theories would be physically equivalent.
+New physics comes when $m_2>0$, which means that $m_2$ out of $m_1$ restriction conditions $\theta^\ccza(\varphi)=0$ annihilate several gauge-invariant functions --- physical observables.